sindhumadhadi09/Data-512-Final-Project/README.md

 4. datetime

-# References

-# Factors Considering Human-Centerd Data scienec concepts
+### Factors Considering Human-Centered Data science concepts
-In my analysis, I have tried to address a variety of human-cenetered data science considerations:
+In my analysis, I have tried to address a variety of human-centered data science considerations:

 1. Licenses: The project is Licences under MIT for others to use it.
-2. Reproduciblity: Making my analysis reproducible by giving the information about data source and analysis docs,to tell how to use them, showing the results and conclusions for users to check from their reproducibility.
+2. Reproducibility: Making my analysis reproducible by giving the information about data source and analysis docs, to tell how to use them, showing the results and conclusions for users to check from their reproducibility.
-3. Interpretability: I hav used methods like Multiple Linear regression that are transparent and easy to understand for the the users or audience.
+3. Interpretability: I have used methods like Multiple Linear regression that are transparent and easy to understand for the users or audience.

 # Issues
-I wasn't able to upload the data_raw files to github due to file size issues - instead the data can be found in the following Link. https://data.cdc.gov/Vaccinations/COVID-19-Vaccinations-in-the-United-States-County/8xkx-amqh
+I wasn't able to upload the data_raw files to GitHub due to file size issues - instead, the data can be found in the following Link. https://data.cdc.gov/Vaccinations/COVID-19-Vaccinations-in-the-United-States-County/8xkx-amqh